 The Youth Leadership Workgroup is a working group comprised of members of the YAB, youth provider agencies, and leadership from other youth systems of care such as child welfare and school districts.
-The workgroup is designed to support the implementation of the community plan.
-They will be responsible for ensuring the Goals, Objectives and Action Steps identified in the plan are carried out and overseeing performance.
+It is designed to support the implementation of the community plan.
+The workgroup will ensure the Goals, Objectives, and Action Steps identified in the plan are carried out and oversee performance.